microsoft/finops-toolkit/docs/README.md

 3. Access the cost data from custom tools.

    Cost data is stored in an [Azure Data Lake Storage Gen2](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) account.
 You can use any tool that supports Azure Data Lake Storage Gen2 to access the data.
+Refer to the [data dictionary](./data-dictionary.md) for details about available columns.

    <!-- NOTE TO CONTRIBUTORS: Keep this info note in sync with the same one under #2 above. -->